lkilcher/dolfyn/_sources/motion-correction.rst.txt

 In order to perform motion correction the ADV-IMU must be assembled and configured correctly:

-1. The ADV *head* must be rigidly connected to the ADV *body* (pressure case, which contains the IMU sensor).
+1. The ADV *head* must be rigidly connected to the ADV *pressure case*.

-   a.
-For fixed-head (fixed-stem) ADVs the body is rigidly connected
-      to the body.

-   b.
-For cable-head (cabled-probe) ADVs, a support structure must be
-      constructed that rigidly connects the ADV body to the head.

 2. The ADV software must be configured properly.
 In the 'Deployment Planning' frame of the Vector Nortek Software, be sure that: